joyyjiang/dash-bayesian-ab-test/README.md

 population in control group

 ### Control group's success #:
 count of successful events in control group.
-A success is defined as making a conversion, click-through etc)
+A success is defined as making a conversion, click-through etc.

 ### Experiment group sample size:
 population in control group

 ### Experiment group's success #:
 count of successful events in experiment group.
-A success is defined as making a conversion, click-through etc)
+A success is defined as making a conversion, click-through etc.

 ### minimum %lift:
 percent lift(%lift) is defined as percentage increase of metrics in experiment group compared to control group.
 Mathematically,